mcanlas/improv-living-guide/manuscript/freestyle-love-supreme.md

 Suggestions solicited from the audience with an MC (Two Touch).
 Rappers free to choose.
 MC rejects (or just scans more) politics, overly sexual content, etc

-One suggestion per rappper.
+One suggestion per rapper.
 Trappy beat.
 Two couplets, a drop, two more couplets.
 Per rapper.

 Cycle around again, but one couplet only, drop, then couplet.